python/cpython/Doc/howto/pyporting.rst

    (e.g. the third element of the tuple returned by :func:`sys.exc_info`) in a variable.

 Other Resources
 ===============

-The authors of the following blogs posts and wiki pages deserve special thanks for making public their tips for porting Python 2 code to Python 3 (and thus helping provide information for this document):
+The authors of the following blog posts and wiki pages deserve special thanks for making public their tips for porting Python 2 code to Python 3 (and thus helping provide information for this document):